HelpSeeker/Restricted-WebM/README.md

 **How it works:**

 1. Calculates video bitrate based on the file size limit, (trimmed) input video length and audio bitrate (also based on size limit/length).
-2. Downscales the video to ensure a minimum bits per pixel value (>= 0.04) is reached.
-Stops at 360p, even if bpp < 0.04.
+2. Downscales the video to ensure a minimum bits per pixel value (>= 0.04 for normal, >=0.075 for HQ mode) is reached.
+Stops at 360p (180p with HQ mode), even if bpp value is still too low.
 Automatic downscaling is disabled if the scale filter is used manually.
-3. Reduces the framerate if the bpp value is still below 0.04 at 360p.
+3. Reduces the framerate if the bpp value is still below its threshold at the minimum resolution.
 Only affects input files with a framerate above 24fps when automatic downscaling is active.
 4. Encodes a webm with variable bitrate mode and a minimum crf value.
 Uses 2-pass encoding if bits per pixel value is high enough (>= 0.075).
 5. Adjusts bitrate if the produced webm is larger than the specified limit or smaller than a certain percentage of the limit (default 75%).
 6. Loops through different video encoding settings (variable bitrate without minimum crf -> constant bitrate -> constant bitrate and allows ffmpeg to drop frames) trying both the first calculated and adjusted bitrate.
 7. (Optional, depending on the produced webms) Creates a list of files (too_large.txt) that cannot be fit into the file limit, even after going through all available settings

 ```
-Usage: convert.sh [-h] [-t] [-a] [-n] [-s file_size_limit] [-u undershoot_limit] [-f filters]
+Usage: convert.sh [-h] [-t] [-a] [-q] [-n] [-s file_size_limit] [-u undershoot_limit] [-f filters]
-	-h: Show help
+	-h: Show Help
 	-t: Enable trim mode.
 Lets you specify which part of the input video(s) to encode
-	-a: Enables audio encoding.
+	-a: Enable audio encoding.
 Bitrate gets chosen automatically.
+	-q: Enable HQ (high quality) mode.
+The script tries to raise the bpp value high enough to use 2-pass encoding.
+Audio bitrate fixed at 96kbps.
+Doesn't work if you manually use the scale filter.
 	-n: Use the newer codecs VP9/Opus instead of VP8/Vorbis.
 Will lead to even longer encoding times, but offers a better quality (especially at low bitrates).
 Also note that 4chan doesn't support VP9/Opus webms.
-	-s file_size_limit: Specifies the file size limit in MB.
+	-s file_size_limit: Specify the file size limit in MB.
 Default value is 3.
 		4chan limits:
 			/gif/ and /wsg/: 4MB - audio allowed - max.
 300 seconds
 			all other boards: 3MB - no audio allowed - max.
 120 seconds